Recover Data after an Unexpected Shutdown¶

 mongod --dbpath /data/db0

-Once you confirm that the data files are operational you may delete or archive the data files in the /data/db directory.
+Once you confirm that the data files are operational you may delete or archive the old data files in the /data/db directory.
+You may also wish to move the repaired files to the old database location or update the dbPath to indicate the new location.

 To repair your data files without preserving the original files, do not use the --repairpath option, as in the following procedure: